 Throughout history, humans have pushed the bounds and adaptability of commerce in times of need (and opportunity!).
 Retailers are creative and find ways to adapt to a “new normal” in times of need and opportunity.
 We’ve seen many brands find strength by uniting their systems, employees, and customers in creative, and inspiring ways.

-Here are 6 creative ways retail brands are bringing teams and technology together to strengthen their commerce operations — and stay connected to their customers.
+Here are 6 creative ways retail brands are staying connected to their customers amidst retail restrictions.

 1 | Turning Physical Stores into Micro-distribution Centers